wuxx/Colorlight-FPGA-Projects/colorlight_i9plus_v6.1.md

 ### Program
 use the openocd to program the bitstream, there are two wrapped script commands `ch347prog-sram` and `ch347prog-flash` in the tools directory, you can import scripts into the environment for use under any path.
-NOTE: you may need to edit the openocd path(OPENOCD_ROOT) in script.
+NOTE-1: you may need to edit the openocd path(OPENOCD_ROOT) in script.
-TODO: Since the flash chip on the module is protected, it can only be programmed into SRAM at present. a simple and crude solution is directly replace the flash chip.
+NOTE-2: Since the flash chip on the module is protected by default, you need to perform the unlock operation when using the module for the first time.

 ```
 $cd ~/Colorlight-FPGA-Projects/tools
 $source env.sh
+$ch347prog-sram unlock_flash_xc7a50t.bit #unlock the flash
 $cd ~/demo-projects/blinky-colorlight-i9plus
 $ch347prog-sram blinky.bit  (program to SRAM)
 or